dubo-dubon-duponey/dckr/README.md

 `TARGET` values provided by default are visible in `dckr.Dockerfile`.

+If `TARGET` is not specified, the latest alpine is going to be used.

 ## Using your own image

 You can taylor this to your needs (probably you want your favorite language runtime and tools installed) by creating a `Dockerfile` anywhere (start by copying `dckr.Dockerfile.example`), and invoking dckr with the `DOCKERFILE` variable: